Christie's

 In 2000, allegations surfaced of price-fixing between Christie's and its deadly rival Sotheby's.
 Following the confession and cooperation of a senior Christie's employee, the firm was granted immunity from prosecution in the United States.
 However, several senior executives from Sotheby's were fired, while both Alfred Taubman, the largest shareholder of Sotheby's at the time, and CEO Diana Brooks were convicted of conspiracy.

-Irish Art Auctions
+Auctions of Irish Art

 Three Studies for a Self Portrait, by Francis Bacon.

-$34,457,475 (Christie's auction, London, 30 June 2008)
+$34,457,475 (Christie's London, 30 June 2008)

 Version No 2 of Lying Figure with Hypodermic Syringe, by Francis Bacon.